 In 2001, the founding group formed a board of directors and started Ottawa Riverkeeper, the third Waterkeeper program in Canada to be licensed by the international Waterkeeper Alliance.
 Two years later, Ottawa Riverkeeper became a registered charity and secured funding for a full time Riverkeeper.

 Lara van Loon served as the first Riverkeeper from 2001 to 2004.
 Meredith Brown was the next Riverkeeper until stepping down at the end of 2018.
 In 2019 Elizabeth Logue took the reins, and is the current Riverkeeper.
 Patrick Nadeau joined the team as Executive Director in 2015.

 A Waterkeeper?
 What does that really mean?

 A WATERKEEPER is a full-time, non-governmental ombudsman whose special responsibility is to be the full-time public advocate for a water body.
 Fundamentally, it is the waterkeeper’s job to advocate compliance with environmental laws, respond to citizen complaints, identify problems that affect his or her body of water and recommend appropriate solutions.
 Waterkeepers are leaders in ensuring that communities maintain control over their local waterways when threatened by development, industrialization or toxic pollution.

-Ottawa RIVERKEEPER is a licensed member of Waterkeeper Alliance, an international grassroots advocacy organization founded by Robert F. Kennedy Jr.
+Ottawa RIVERKEEPER is a licensed member of Waterkeeper Alliance, an international grassroots advocacy organization.

 Currently there are 9 Waterkeepers in Canada protecting our rivers, lakes, and oceans.
 We address pollution problems to provide a healthier environment for aquatic life, ensure public access to public waters, and guarantee safe drinking water for all Canadians.